mah-shamim/industry-grade-project-i/instruction2.md

         DOCKER_REGISTRY = 'https://index.docker.io/v1/' // For DockerHub
         CONTAINER_NAME = "abctechnologies"
         DOCKER_TAG = "${BUILD_ID}"  // Use the BUILD_ID as the tag
+        CONTAINER_PORT = "9191"  // Use the BUILD_ID as the tag
     }
     stages {
         stage('Code Checkout') {